 Bulk soil stored at the Vermont Youth Conservation Corps Farm in Richmond, VT

 Occasionally, growers will find that rodents have burrowed into their soil and compost piles.
-While it’s almost impossible to eliminate all rodents on a farm, rodents can carry seeds into your soil.
-Use best practices for rodent exclusion, including storing in a closed container whenever possible, setting traps, and employing barn cats and dogs.
+While we understand that it’s almost impossible to eliminate all rodents on a farm, rodents can bring unwanted seed into the soil, and we therefore encourage employing best practices for rodent exclusion, including storing soil and seeds in a closed container whenever possible, setting traps, and employing barn cats and dogs.

 Likewise, we work hard to provide a product that is free of contaminants.
 Be conscious about keeping fluids like gasoline, diesel, and oil away from your soil.
 Also consider road salt contamination while transporting and storing your soil in the winter.
 We recommend wrapping soil, top and bottom, in a tarp when moving it in an open truck or trailer.